-The Hudgens Prize visual arts competition is intended to elevate the arts in Georgia and to offer a transformational opportunity.
-A $50,000 cash award and an invitation for a solo exhibition will be given to one selected Georgia artist.
+The Hudgens Prize is intended to elevate the arts in Georgia and to offer a transformational opportunity for one Georgia artist.
+A $50,000 cash award and an invitation for a solo exhibition is given to one selected artist biennially.

 $30 – The entry fee is non-refundable and entitles each artist to submit up to 5 entries.

 Four artists will be selected by the jury panel to display work in the Finalist’s Exhibition.
-Each of these four artists will receive a $1500 cash stipend to cover the expenses of the exhibition (materials, framing, transportation of artwork, etc.).
+Each of these four artists will receive a $1500 cash stipend to cover the expenses of realizing the exhibition.

-Shannon Fitzgerald, Executive Director, Rochester Art Center, Rochester, Minnesota
+Shannon Fitzgerald –Executive Director, Rochester Art Center*, Rochester, MN

 Angela Nichols, Director of Exhibitions & Public Programs